THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 The type of food provided is the usual toddler fare of mac and cheese and chicken nuggets.
 There will also be crackers and juice available for snacks.
 If you want your child to have anything different you need to provide it.

-As you would expect, Disney cruise lines is very good when it comes to accommodating food allergies.
+As you would expect, Disney cruise lines are very good when it comes to accommodating food allergies.
 Tell the Counsellors if your child has any special dietary requirements.
 Nuts and peanuts are not allowed in the Nursery or Kids Clubs.

 Safety is a priority and there will always be a Counselor who is First Aid and CPR trained.
 They can’t give medication though, so if your child needs this make sure you have scheduled their visit around it, or you will have to go back to the Nursery to give them the medication.